 Mrs. Amy Cozart is the Science Teacher on Special Assignment for Santa Rosa County.
 Formally, she taught eighth grade science at Woodlawn Beach Middle School where she was Rookie of the Year in 2016.
 Mrs. Cozart is passionate about the marine ecosystem with her background in marine animal training.
 She has taken the passion of the marine environment by including Citizen Science lesson projects on the invasive lionfish.
 She has been able to provide this opportunity through nearly $15,000 in awarded grants for the project.
 Mrs. Cozart is an active member in professional and community groups including the National Marine Educators Association, National Science Teacher Association, and Gulf Breeze Will Do.

 Sam is an incredible example of the transformation from student to teacher, getting his start as a student in Mrs. Mauro’s dual enrollment Marine Biology course in 2015 and since then becoming a volunteer superstar: racking in over 300 volunteer hours doing outreach programs, summer camps, festivals, tours, and his favorite, Autism OdysSea.
 Throughout these events, Sam is a fabulous teacher and role model for students, sharing his appreciation and passion for the ocean as he reaches multiple ages from kids to adults alike.
 As the Outreach Coordinator, he can be found leading private tours, working with the Discovery Depot, and most community programs.
 Having graduated from Navarre High School in 2017 (while simultaneously earning his Associate of Arts degree from Pensacola State College), Sam spends his free time working as a substitute teacher for Santa Rosa County.
-Sam is pursuing a degree from the University of Florida in Civil Engineering, stemming from his passion for design and innovation.
+Sam is pursuing a degree from the University of Central Florida in Civil Engineering, stemming from his passion for design and innovation.

 Gift Shop Manager